SharePoint/sp-dev-docs/docs/spfx/viva/get-started/build-people-search-adaptive-card-extension.md

   };
 ```

-1. Update `data` getter to initiate search if needed and return the data to display:
+- Update `data` getter to initiate search if needed and return the data to display.

 ```ts
   public get data(): ISearchResultsQuickViewData {
     const isNewSearch: boolean = this._lastQueryString !== this.state.queryString;